-- Refer to Figures 8.6 8.8. - Roll the shield (around the chimney if already installed) until you have a 3 in.
-(76 mm) overlap and the three holes on each side match up (large holes on top). - Insert three screws into the matching holes to form a tube. - Bend three tabs on the bottom of the tube inward to 90° to maintain chimney air space (refer to Figure 8.6). - Rest the insulation shield on the ceiling firestop below. - Bend the three short tabs at the top of the shield inward to 90° to maintain the 2 in.
+- Refer to Figures 8.6 8.8. - Roll the shield around the chimney (if chimney is already installed) until you have a 3 in.
+(76 mm) overlap and the three holes on each side match up (large holes on top). - Insert three screws into the matching holes to form a tube. - Bend three tabs on the bottom of the tube inward to 90° to maintain chimney air space as shown in Figure 8.6. - Rest the insulation shield on the ceiling firestop below. - Bend the three short tabs at the top of the shield inward to 90° to maintain the 2 in.
 (51 mm) air space from the chimney. - Bend the remaining top tabs to just meet the pipe.